Cardiac Resynchronization Therapy

 If the leads are in the right place and working as they should, they will be attached to the CRT pacemaker.
 Your healthcare provider will put the pacemaker through the incision and under your skin.

-The incision will be closed with sutures or staples and a dressing will be put on.
+The incision will be closed with stitches or staples and a dressing will be put on.

 What happens after the CRT device is inserted?

 You will be moved to the recovery area.
 You will stay there until the relaxing medicine has worn off.
 A healthcare provider will give you pain medicines as needed.
-You will likely need to stay in the hospital overnight while your healthcare provider checks and adjusts the settings on your CRT device.
+You will have a chest X-ray.
+You may need to stay in the hospital overnight while your healthcare provider checks and adjusts the settings on your CRT device.

 After you leave the hospital, it will be important to follow all of your healthcare provider's advice and keep all follow-up appointments.